JoaoAreias/Trie/README.md

 # Trie

-This program implements a simple Trie in c++11 capable of making insertions and searches for educational purposes It includes a Jupyther with detailed explanation of the code.
+This program implements a simple Trie in c++11 capable of making insertions and searches for educational purposes It includes a Jupyter with detailed explanation of the code which you can check [here](Trie/Notebook/Trie.ipynb).

 ## Authors